travis-ci/docs-travis-ci-com/user/caching.md

 <div id="toc"></div>

-## Cache content can be accessed by pull requests
+Travis CI can cache content that does not often change, to speed up your build process.
+**To use the caching feature**, in your repository settings, set "Build pushes" to "ON".

+* Travis CI fetches the cache for every build, including branches and pull requests.
+* If a branch does not have its own cache, Travis CI fetches the master branch cache.
+* There is one cache per branch and language version/ compiler version/ JDK version/  Gemfile location/ etc.
+* Only modifications made to the cached directories from normal pushes are stored.

-Do note that cache content will be available to any build on the repository, including Pull Requests.
-Do exercise caution not to put any sensitive information in the cache, lest a malicious attacker potentially exposes it.
+> Please note that cache content is available to any build on the repository, including Pull Requests, so make sure you do not put any sensitive information in the cache.

 ## Caching directories (Bundler, dependencies)

-With caches, Travis CI can persist directories between builds.
-This is especially useful for dependencies that need to be downloaded and/or compiled from source.
+Caches lets Travis CI store directories between builds, which is useful for storing dependencies that take longer to compile or download.

 ### Build phases

-Travis CI attempts to upload cache after `script`, but before either `after_success` or `after_failure` is run.
+Travis CI uploads the cache after the `script` phase of the build, but before either `after_success` or `after_failure`.

-Note that the failure to upload the cache does not mark the job a failure.
+> Failure to upload the cache does *not* mark the job as failed.

 ### Bundler